Artikunazo/garycss/README.md

     - Note: Align left is default

 ## Feedback
-You can send any feedback in issues tab.
+You can send any feedback in https://github.com/Artikunazo/garycss/issues